InfiniteWhispers/promptlibrary/library/mypersona/stepone.md

 - Self-concept and resilience
 - Communication and vulnerability preferences

 Each question should be clear, binary, and non-leading.
 No long explanations—just yes or no. Ask them sequentially.
+Must be interactive and answered one at a time pausing for user response after each question.

 After all questions are answered, pause and let me prompt for Step 2: the OCEAN trait profile."